marslord/camera/README.md

 # camera

-A Flutter demo based on camera and native_device_orientation.
+A Flutter demo based on camera and native_device_orientation plugins.

 ## Getting Started